Zytekaron/otp-cli/README.md

 Generating Keys
-  -g, --generate string   the size of the key file to generate -c, --count int         the number of key files to generate (default 1) Encryption & Decryption
+  -g, --generate string   the size of the key file to generate -c, --count int         the number of key files to generate (default 1) -O, --offset int        the index offset (start) for the file index Encryption & Decryption
-  -k, --key string        the file containing the key -i, --input string      the file containing the input, else stdin -O, --offset int        the index offset (start) for counted files
+  -k, --key string        the file containing the key -i, --input string      the file containing the input, else stdin
 ```

 #### Generating Keys